 Please can patients book all blood tests through their GP reception in the specialised Blood Test Clinics which are between 8.30am and 3.30pm Monday to Friday excluding bank holidays,

 Additionally some specimens need to be received at the Laboratory the same day whilst others can be stored overnight in the fridge.
 No blood tests can be stored in the treatment room overnight.
 You will need to check with the Doctor requesting the test if this applies, or with the staff in Treatment Room.

 - they are in the correct specimen container.

 - the container is labelled with the patient’s name, date of birth, GP’s name, and the date and time of collection.

-- that a form accompanies the specimen or you are willing to wait to ensure one has been left in Treatment Room.
+- that a form accompanies the specimen or you are willing to wait to ensure one has been left in the Treatment Room.

-- Although most tests are sent to the laboratory, some are undertaken by the Nursing Staff in Treatment Room.
+- Although most tests are sent to the laboratory, some are undertaken by the Nursing Staff in the Treatment Room.
 It may, therefore, be necessary for you to wait for the result, this will ensure that if an abnormality is detected, it can be acted on promptly.